 Disclosure: This post may contain affiliate links.
-At no extra cost to you, by making a purchase through one of the links, you support writers like me, who receive a very small payment for referring you.
-Thank you for your support!
+At no extra cost to you, by making a purchase through one of the links, I receive a very small payment for referring you.

 That’s a tempting destination, right?
 You’re not far from some of the most exciting theme parks in the country, AND about an hour’s drive from the beach.
 Get a guidebook like this one for more ideas of great Florida attractions!

 So time to start planning, right??
 Here’s my bucket list of the Central Florida area, if time and money were not constraints.
 It goes beyond Orlando and the obvious choices of theme parks – they’re there too – and it includes the closest beaches along the Space Coast.

 Never done one of these in my multiple visits to Florida over the years.
 I’m hoping to change that.

 Most operators say kids can safely ride on these too, so the whole family can come along.

 If it sounds like I’m repeating myself, it’s because I am (they graced this Tampa Bay bucket list too).
 I still haven’t seen one.
 My trips never time out right for prime viewing time.

 I read somewhere that Merritt Island National Wildlife Refuge on the coast has Black Point Wildlife Drive with a chance to look for the sea cows at Haulover Canal.

 I live in the middle of the Midwest.
 If I’m within 100 miles of a beach, I shall seek it out.
 I have my eyes on either Daytona Beach or Cocoa Beach, but I’m not picky.

 What I’d really love to find is a great hotel with beach access.
 Suggestions?